Phillis Wheatley: Poetry

 Many colonists found it difficult to believe that an African slave was writing "excellent" poetry.
 Wheatley had to defend her authorship of her poetry in court in 1772.
 She was examined by a group of Boston luminaries, including John Erving, Reverend Charles Chauncey, John Hancock, Thomas Hutchinson, the governor of Massachusetts, and his lieutenant governor Andrew Oliver.
 They concluded she had written the poems ascribed to her and signed an attestation, which was included in the preface of her book of collected works: Poems on Various Subjects, Religious and Moral, published in London in 1773.
 Publishers in Boston had declined to publish it, but her work was of great interest to influential people in London.

 There, Selina, Countess of Huntingdon and the Earl of Dartmouth acted as patrons to help Wheatley gain publication.
 Her poetry received comment in The London Magazine in 1773, which published her poem "Hymn to the Morning" as a specimen of her work, writing: "[t]hese poems display no astonishing power of genius; but when we consider them as the productions of a young untutored African, who wrote them after six months casual study of the English language and of writing, we cannot suppress our admiration of talents so vigorous and lively."
 Poems on Various Subjects, Religious and Moral was printed in 11 editions until 1816.

 In 1778, the African-American poet Jupiter Hammon wrote an ode to Wheatley ("An Address to Miss Phillis Wheatley").
 His master Lloyd had temporarily moved with his slaves to Hartford, Connecticut, during the Revolutionary War.
 Hammon thought that Wheatley had succumbed to what he believed were pagan influences in her writing, and so his "Address" consisted of 21 rhyming quatrains, each accompanied by a related Bible verse, that he thought would compel Wheatley to return to a Christian path in life.

 In 1838, Boston-based publisher and abolitionist Isaac Knapp published a collection of Wheatley's poetry, along with that of enslaved North Carolina poet George Moses Horton, under the title Memoir and Poems of Phillis Wheatley, A Native African and a Slave.
 Also, Poems by a Slave.
 Wheatley's memoir was earlier published in 1834 by Geo W. Light but did not include poems by Horton.

 Thomas Jefferson, in his book Notes on the State of Virginia, was unwilling to acknowledge the value of her work or the work of any black poet.
 He wrote:Misery is often the parent of the most affecting touches in poetry.
 Among the blacks is misery enough, God knows, but no poetry.
 Love is the peculiar oestrum of the poet.
 Their love is ardent, but it kindles the senses only, not the imagination.
 Religion indeed has produced a Phyllis Whately [sic] but it could not produce a poet.
 The compositions published under her name are below the dignity of criticism.
-Jefferson was not the only noted, Enlightenment figure who held racist views.
-Such luminaries as David Hume and Emmanuel Kant likewise believed Africans were not fully human.